 Maintaining the air filters of the air conditioning unit is the easiest preventative maintenance measure.
 It will extend the life of the HVAC system and allow you to avoid expensive repairs.
 The fan may become clogged up if the air filters are blocked with dust and dirt.
 This will weigh down the fan and prevent it from working properly.
 This may lead to a severe malfunction in the system, which can result in expensive repairs or the need to replace the unit.

 Maintain the Air Ducts

-Air flow will be obstructed if the air ducts are clogged.
-This will cause the system to work harder and increase the utility bills.
+Airflow will be obstructed if the air ducts are clogged.
+This will cause the system to work harder and increase utility bills.
 The motor may even burn out due to this situation.
-It is necessary to check the air ducts and maintain their cleanliness in order avoid expensive replacement or repair fees.
-The same principle should be followed with the other fans in the system.
+It is necessary to check the air ducts and maintain their cleanliness in order to avoid expensive replacement or repair fees.
+The same principle should be followed by the other fans in the system.

 Benefits of Preventative Maintenance

 Expensive replacement or repair fees can be avoided with the use of a preventative maintenance program through a St. Louis HVAC company.
 Remember, emergency service calls will always be more expensive compared to a standard service call.
 Call Scott-Lee Heating Company at (314) 200-0788 to schedule a maintenance visit for your air conditioning system.